 Florida Statute 1003.22 requires each child entering a Florida school for the first time to present a certificate of immunization from a licensed practicing physician or the county health department prior to entry into school.
 Pre-kindergarten and kindergarten students must have current immunizations and physical examinations before registration.
 Seventh grade students have five (5) school days to become compliant with immunizations or they will be excluded from school.
 Other students including children enrolling under emergency or homeless conditions will be allowed thirty (30) days from the registration date to present the certification requirement.
 All immunizations must be recorded on the Florida Certificate of Immunization (Form 680).
 Visit Immunize Florida for information on the Florida Immunization Schedule.

 A document or photocopy showing your name and your home address in Florida.
 Examples include utility bills, bank statements, insurance policies, pay stubs, or government documents, lease/rental agreement in the parent’s/guardian’s name.
 (Post office boxes are not sufficient.)
 A driver’s license is NOT acceptable.

 The following school records are needed for registration:

 - Students latest report card and/or transcript is needed for appropriate grade placement.

 - Withdrawal form or report card from previous school is required at registration.

 - Current Individual Education Plan (IEP) (Required if the student is an ESE student, gifted, SLD, speech, etc.)

-The school district shall include the social security number in the student’s permanent records.
-For more information please refer to Florida Statute: 1008.386
+The school will ask to include the social security number in the student’s permanent records, though a student is not required to provide his or her social security number as a condition for enrollment or graduation.
+For more information please refer to Florida Statute: 1008.386.